-Gary and Annie also work closely with Sugar Mutts Rescue.
-They groom and clean up the dogs that are surrendered to Sugar Mutts before they start their new life.
-They also donate a portion of the training class fees to Sugar Mutts when training classes are held there.
+Gary and Annie also work closely with local dog rescue groups to help them get ready for their new homes by cleaning them up and helping with their training skills.
 Gary & Annie believe that every dog should have the best chance at having a fun, loved filled life!

 CURRENT BOARD OF DIRECTORS

 Priscilla Queen of the Groom Shop came into our lives